+If the round time has elapsed for the Mixed Division Game and players from both sides are still alive, the round point shall be awarded to the team with a Counter Terrorist role.

 The team shall submit player assignments before each game of the match, and all players shall be ready to play at game time.

 A team shall use the same set of computers for the duration of the match.